Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 9 Champs de Mars Christmas market, next to the Eiffel Tower

-In the lungs of the Champs de Mars in Paris is one of the Christmas markets with the best view of the city: nothing less than the Eiffel Tower.
+In the lungs of the Champs de Mars in Paris is one of the Christmas markets with the best views of the city: nothing less than the Eiffel Tower.

-With some 100 stalls, the market has a wide range of traditional foods that you can sit and enjoy with a view of the French capital's most famous monument.
+With about 100 stalls, the market has a wide range of traditional foods that you can sit and enjoy overlooking the most famous monument of the French capital.
 Among the most successful dishes are foie gras, salmon and some poultry, all accompanied by a glass of champagne.

 In addition to food, this market stands out for its offer in Christmas decorations and crafts.
 If you are looking for a gift, here you will also find many toys that will delight the youngest members of the family.

 Like other markets, the one located in the Champs de Mars includes a great skating rink.
-If you dare, you can do a few laps around it while looking at the Eiffel Tower in the background.
+If you dare, you can do a few laps around it with the Eiffel Tower in the background.

 Practical information